 Paper 3

-This paper will test candidates' skill in continuous writing.
 A selection of nine titles will be provided calling for an imaginative, narrative or argumentative response in an appropriate style.
 Candidates will be required to choose one assignment and will be advised to write 350-500 words.

 CURRICULUM CONTENT